Ldbelop/Ldbelop/README.md

 - 👋 Hi, I’m @Ldbelop a Backend & Data Science Student
-- 👀 I’m interested in learning software engineering, understanding my environment and the software that runs it
+- 👀 I’m interested in learning software engineering, understanding my environment and the software that runs it!!
 - 🌱 I’m currently learning JavaScript, NodeJS, Python & Django.
 - 💞️ I’m looking to collaborate on whichever project you would want me to, I'm open to learning and programming on everything.
-- 📫 Currently I'm working on my socials, soon I'll be updating this!!.
+- 📫 Under construction.

 <!---
 Ldbelop/Ldbelop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.